MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 Set the location intent criterion to *PeopleSearchingForOrViewingPages* if you want to show ads to people searching for or viewing pages about your targeted location.
 For example if the [Location Criterion](#locationcriterion) includes London and the location intent criterion is *PeopleSearchingForOrViewingPages*, then someone physically located in Florida searching for London hotels will see the ad.
 Someone located in London who searches for your keywords, but does not search for or about the targeted location will not see the ads.

 Each location intent criterion defines the intent option for all location and radius criterions of the campaign or ad group.
 There isn't any accompanying criterion bid adjustment.
-If you are using the Campaign Management service, add the *LocationIntentCriterion* to either the *BiddableCampaignCriterion* or *BiddableAdGroupCriterion* objects.
-If you are using the Bulk service, use either the [Campaign Location Intent Criterion](../bulk-service/campaign-location-intent-criterion.md) or [Ad Group Location Intent Criterion](../bulk-service/ad-group-location-intent-criterion.md) records.

 The maximum number of location intent criterions that you can specify per campaign or ad group is one.

 For more information and examples, please see [How can I get my ads in front of my customers?](https://help.bingads.microsoft.com/#apex/3/en/51029/0).

-### <a name="negativelocationcriterion"></a>Negative Location Criterion
+### <a name="profilecriterion"></a>Profile Criterion
-Although location criterions are most often used to designate the specific locations where you want to show your ads, Bing Ads also lets you specify locations you want to exclude from seeing your ads.

-Each negative location criterion defines a location code where you do not want your ads to show.
-If you are using the Campaign Management service, add the *LocationCriterion* to either the *NegativeCampaignCriterion* or *NegativeAdGroupCriterion* objects.
-If you are using the Bulk service, use either the [Campaign Negative Location Criterion](../bulk-service/campaign-negative-location-criterion.md) or [Ad Group Negative Location Criterion](../bulk-service/ad-group-negative-location-criterion.md) records.

-The maximum number of combined location and negative location criterions that you can specify per campaign or ad group is 10,000.
+You can target customers by company, industry, or job function profiles so that your ads are displayed more frequently to people who will be interested in them.

+Each profile criterion defines a company, industry, or job function for the accompanying criterion bid adjustment.

+You can also specify profiles of people according to LinkedIn that you want to exclude from seeing your ads.
+Excluded profiles are also known as negative profile criterions.
+Each negative profile criterion defines the company, industry, or job function of people who you do not want to see your ads.

 > [!NOTE]
-> To designate the specific locations where you want to show your ads, see [Location Criterion](#locationcriterion).
+> Profile criteria are only available for pilot participants.
+>
+> Campaign profile criteria are only available for pilot participants running Dynamic Search Ads, Search, or Shopping campaigns.
+>
+> Ad group negative profile criteria are only available for pilot participants running Audience campaigns.

 ### <a name="radiuscriterion"></a>Radius Criterion
 With radius criterions, you can choose to show ads to potential customers in, searching for, or viewing pages about a specified radius around a zip code, coordinates, landmark, or area.

 Each radius criterion defines a radius, latitude, and longitude for the accompanying criterion bid adjustment.
-If you are using the Campaign Management service, add the *RadiusCriterion* to either the *BiddableCampaignCriterion* or *BiddableAdGroupCriterion* objects.
-If you are using the Bulk service, use either the [Campaign Radius Criterion](../bulk-service/campaign-radius-criterion.md) or [Ad Group Radius Criterion](../bulk-service/ad-group-radius-criterion.md) records.

 The maximum number of radius criterions that you can specify per campaign or ad group is 2,000.